SEEING PALESTINE: POLITICAL TOURISM

 * * * * * *

 And it’s a bit of a shame, considering what Justice normally requires in order to be realized.
 There’s a saying: When you go out to fight for Truth and Justice, don’t wear your best trousers.
-It’s funny, but sad, because there’s usually a lot more at risk than your trousers.
+That’s funny, but sad, because there’s usually a lot more at risk than your trousers.

 The position of ‘The Establishment,’ if I may resort to an old moniker, is that protest is fine, so long as it’s peaceful and within the Law.
 But The Law is frequently the problem, and failing to create a disturbance may mean failing to get attention.

 Nelson Mandela said he understood perfectly that he could have spent his life writing letters to officials and newspapers, with no results.
 If he was going to get noticed he had to do some damage.
-He decided he was not going to kill or attack people, but he was going to attack infrastructure.
-Only then would he get the spotlight and be able to make that courtroom speech about ideas he was prepared to die for.
+He decided he was not going to kill people, but he was going to attack infrastructure.
+Only then would he get the spotlight and be able to make his courtroom speech about ideas he was prepared to die for.

 In The Pickwick Papers, Mr. Pickwick advises Mr. Snodgras about dealing with trouble on the street.
 ‘Hush.
 Don’t ask any questions.
 It’s always best on these occasions to do what the mob do.’